Poll Shows Shallow, Short Consumer Perception

 We dub the second era of leadership “Mainstreaming.”
 It began in 2007 with the rise of Interface as the recognized leader (Interface is also the only company to make the top five in each year from 1997 to 2014), followed by Walmart in 2010 and then Unilever from 2011 to 2014.
 In this era, consumer-facing companies have built their sustainability strategies around broad, ambitious goals and efforts to transform not only their core products and services, but also the extensive value chains that deliver them.

 It’s worth noting how much more complex the sustainability agenda has become for companies since the “Do No Harm” era.
-Leaders like Unilever now face a much broader array of pressures and opportunities: There’s the growing diversity and demands of consumers, the challenge of ensuring stable and cost-effective supply of material inputs, and pressures to be more sustainable from retailers such as Walmart and M&S.
+Leaders like Unilever now face a much broader array of pressures and opportunities, including its massive consumption of palm oil, which is driving deforestation, extinction and climate change.
+There’s the growing diversity and demands of consumers, the challenge of ensuring stable and cost-effective supply of material inputs, and pressures to be more sustainable from retailers such as Walmart and M&S.

 With a greater focus on consumers, we continue to see a proliferation of large-scale, branded sustainability platforms, including GE’s ecomagination, M&S’s Plan A and Unilever’s Sustainable Living Plan.